mukanovaamina/softFinal/README.md

 # Main body:
 *Explanation*
 1) Single:

 Challenge: Ensure that a class has only one instance and find a global access point to that instance.
 Code Application: Ensure that you only have one instance of a recipe to avoid creating duplicate data.

 1.1) Recipe:
 This class is used to create a single instance of a recipe, which corresponds to the Singleton pattern.

 1.2)CulinaryProcess:
 The class uses Singleton, represents the process of preparing a dish, and it takes an instance of the Recipe class as an argument and can be considered a piece of general information about the cooking process that can be used in various parts of the program.

 2)Factory method:
 Challenge: Provide an interface for instantiating our object, but allow subclasses to change the types of the instances.
-Application in code: Creator classes (PlovBuilder, MantiBuilder) define factory methods for creating specific objects (Plov, Manti).
+Code Application: Creator classes (PlovBuilder, MantiBuilder) define factory methods for creating specific objects (Plov, Manti).

 2.1)Dish, Dumplings, Plov, Manti:
 The Dumplings, Plov, Manti classes represent dishes and use the factory method to create them.
 This allows each descendant class to decide which object to create.

 2.2)DishBuilder, PlovBuilder, MantiBuilder:
 The DishBuilder, PlovBuilder, MantiBuilder classes are builders for their respective dishes, using a factory method to create objects.

 3)Observer:

-Task: Define a one-to-many dependency between objects in such a way that when the state of one object is supplied, all details from it are transferred, deleted and updated automatically.
+Challenge: Define a one-to-many dependency between objects in such a way that when the state of one object is supplied, all details from it are transferred, deleted and updated automatically.
-Code usage: Cook and Timer watch the Dumplings object and react to its changes.
+Code Application: Cook and Timer watch the Dumplings object and react to its changes.

 3.1)Cook, Timer:
 The Cook and Timer classes are observers and are used together with the Dumplings class in the Observer pattern.
 They are notified when the dish is completed.

 4)Decorator:

 Challenge: Dynamically add objects to new responsibilities without changing their code.
 Code Application: SauceDecorator and CheeseDecorator add sauce and cheese functionality to the Dumplings object.

 4.1)SauceDecorator, CheeseDecorator:
 The SauceDecorator and CheeseDecorator classes are decorators for adding sauce and cheese to a dish (Dumplings).

 5)Strategy:

 Challenge: Define a family of algorithms, encapsulate each of them, and make them interchangeable.
 Code Application: SteamingStrategy and BoilingStrategy provide different cooking strategies, and the CookingContext object chooses to use them.

 5.1)CookingContext, SteamingStrategy, BoilingStrategy:
 The CookingContext, SteamingStrategy, BoilingStrategy classes represent the cooking strategy for a dish.
 CookingContext uses strategies to change cooking behavior depending on the selected strategy.

 6) Command:
+7)
 Challenge: Encapsulate a request as an object, allow clients to parameterize different requests, organize requests into queues, and support cancellation of operations.
 Code Application: SaltCommand and PepperCommand provide commands, and CulinaryExpert executes them on demand.

 6.1) SaltCommand, PepperCommand, CulinaryExpert:
 The classes SaltCommand, PepperCommand represent commands, and CulinaryExpert represents the command executor.
 This corresponds to the Command pattern.